pyepics/pyepics/doc/wx.rst

     PV on changes.

 	 on_value and off_value are the specific values that are mapped to the checkbox.

-If the PV is externally set to any other value, it is assumed to be "off" (unchecked.)
+    There are multiple options for translating PV values to checkbox settings (from least to most complex):

+    * Use a PV with values 0 and 1
+    * Use a PV with values that convert via Python's own bool(x)
+    * Set on_value and off_value in the constructor
-    If necessary, use the SetTranslations() option to write a dictionary for converting string value PVs to booleans.
-Otherwise, types that convert via Python's own bool(x) will be accepted.
+    * Use SetTranslations() to set a dictionary for converting various PV values to booleans.

-    If a PVTuple is assigned, the checkbox can automatically act as a "master checkbox" (including with a 3-state value if the right style is set) that sets/clears all the PVs in the tuple as one.
-Each PV in the PVTuple must return (or translate to) a boolean, for this work.

-    To do this, you will need to set the tri-state style on the CheckBox constructor (same as if you were setting it on a wx.CheckBox)

 pvFloatSpin